10deepaktripathi/Telecom-Users-Churning-Detection/README.md

 Summary on what all I did:

 • Upon loading the data, I performed few initial checks and found that data was highly imbalanced.

 • It contained 5986 rows and 22 columns.

 • It did not contain any null values.

 • There were 3 numeric and 19 categorical columns.

 • Used chi square test to check which all categorical columns are impacting categorical target ‘’Churn”.

 • Used Annova test to check which all numerical columns are impacting categorical target ‘’Churn”.

 • Used correlation and VIF to verify if there is any collinearity in data

 • Tried standard scaling on numeric features and one hot encoding with categorical columns.

 • Did a comparative study among multiple models. first with all columns and then with only selected columns (selected after chi square and annova test).

 • Did hyperparameter tunning to get the best model possible.

 • Tried deep learning model MLP on this data to check how does it perform.

 • Eventually used Logistic regression and Gradient boosting to predict the test data and validate its performance.

 • Used to embedded technique to get important features.
 I used Gradient boosting to get the important features

+Please go through the notebook which is prity self explainaory.